dustinpfister/blog_posts/_posts/threejs-examples-wrap-module.md

 ### 1.2 - Wrap Vector method demo

-Most of the time I will like to wrap a vector to a box like area that I can define by using two addtional instances of Vector3 that are use to set the min and max values for vectors.
+Most of the time I will like to wrap a vector to a box like area that I can define by using two additional instances of Vector3 that are use to set the min and max values for vectors.
 In other words a wrap style method of the vector3 clamp method which I am demoing in this example here.

 ```js
 (function () {